candy-kingdom/mints/README.md

 #### `Opt`

-`Flag` is a type annotation for options.
+`Flag` is an annotation for options.
 In CLI, options are simply named arguments or flags with values.

 For example, the following function signature: